-Oils get a bad rap because of their primary ingredient: fat.
+Healthy oils get a bad rap because of their primary ingredient: fat.
 But here’s the skinny on fat: your body needs it.
 Especially poly and monounsaturated fat to provide energy, help your body absorb nutrients, build cells and protect nerves, promote blood clotting and muscle movement and reduce inflammation, says Harvard Health.
-For all of those reasons, the South Beach Diet keto-friendly program requires healthy fat as a daily food requirement.
-Healthy oils are the perfect way to get in your daily Healthy Fats.

 Read on to learn about eight healthy oils that can help you reach your weight loss goals: